Optimal error estimate of an isoparametric upwind discontinuous Galerkin method for radiation transport equation on curved domains: Error analysis of the isoparametric finite element method

-The term $L_1$ is directly bounded by Lemma \ref{lemma3.1}, and we only consider $L_2$.
-We express the bilinear form (\ref{eq2.5}) acting on the extended solution $\tilde{I}$.
-Utilizing the definition of $\tilde{f}$ in Section \ref{sec:3} and the continuity of $\tilde{I}$ across interior faces yield
+The term $L_1$ is directly bounded by Lemma \ref{lemma3.1}, so it remains to estimate $L_2$.
+To this end, we evaluate the bilinear form $\mathcal{B}(\cdot,\cdot)$ defined in (\ref{eq2.5}) at the extended solution $\tilde{I}$.
+Using the definition of $\tilde{f}$ from Section \ref{sec:3} and the continuity of $\tilde{I}$ across interior faces, we arrive at